Tonycodesnow/Pro-READMe-Gen/README.md

   ## Usage
   Dynamically generates a professional README.md file from a user's input using the Inquirer package by invoking the following command: Node.js index and begin answering the prompted questions.
+  * Watch a live how to use this app video here https://www.youtube.com/watch?v=sxTBrvbLskA

   ## Installation